AndreasChristensen89/resto-booking-system/README.md

 Check why Django admin in Heroku doesn't load css - DISABLE_COLLECTSTATIC on heroku vars

 To add:
 Check if user has first_name, otherwise ask them to fill in.
-This way we can cut first_name and last_name from booking and only use User info
+This way we can cut first_name and last_name from booking and only use User info - ADDED

+On booking_list add comment as pop-out to card.

-TABLE SORT LOGIC:
+TABLE SORT LOGIC -

+ANY TABLE:
 Admin can change sorting method or turn it off completely in the BookingDetails model
 1. Firstly, the function seeks to bring an exact match with table-size/number of people.
     - If there are no exact matches it will look for table-size minus one